Ramat Hanadiv - Khotem HaCarmel, Horvat Aqav

 All in all, it was a very enjoyable trip, with a good combination of scenery, history and a pleasant walk.
 It was fun, good that it was, and I’m already looking forward to the next trip.

-Enlarge width and height by
+Enlarge height and width by

 factor of: 1 ● Area multiplied by: 1